File Categorization

 The importance of file categorization grows as your digital footprint expands.
 What works for managing a few dozen files quickly breaks down when dealing with thousands.
 A well-designed categorization system scales with your needs, providing consistent organization regardless of how many files you accumulate over time.

-How File Categorization Works
+How File Categorization works in practice

 Traditional file categorization relies on manual effort—you create folder structures and move files into appropriate locations based on your own judgment.
 This approach requires ongoing discipline and can become inconsistent over time, especially when multiple people share the same file system.